Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-limitations.md

 In TLS 1.3 the situation will be simpler: named groups are the only option, so the current PSA Crypto API is a good match for that.
-(Not coincidentally, the groups used by RFC 7919 and TLS 1.3 are part those defined in the specification.)
+(Not coincidentally, all the groups used by RFC 7919 and TLS 1.3 are included in the PSA specification.)

 There are several options here: